-Following go live of the new Settlement Administration Agent (SAA) service on Kinnect and a further iteration of the Kinnect Insights Solution data service, we are now in the final stages of completing the Kinnect roll out.
+Following go live of the new Settlement Administration Agent (SAA) service on Kinnect and delivery of the final iteration of the Kinnect Insights Solution data service, we are now in the final stages of completing the Kinnect roll out.
 By October 2024 we will have decommissioned our legacy data centre.